topher-3d/mmap/README.md

 **Only works for darwin OS, Linux and Little Endian 64 bit architectures.**

+## Fork of...

+I forked this from [elamre/mmap](https://github.com/elamre/mmap), which was a fork of [grandecola/mmap](https://github.com/grandecola/mmap).
+I am using this to write to 32-bit AXI-Lite registers via mmap of /dev/mem on a Xilinx Zynq-based system.
+I need the "register" writes to be 32-bits in one operation.

 ## Safety & Efficiency
 Golang mmap syscall function exposes the mapped memory as array of bytes.
 If the array is referenced even after the memory region is unmapped,